2022–2023 Florida Citrus Production Guide: Plant Growth Regulators

 Use of PGRs for Huanglongbing-Affected Trees

-Huanglongbing (HLB) affected trees often suffer from extensive preharvest fruit drop.
-Due to the ability of PGRs such as 2, 4-D and GA to reduce preharvest fruit drop, they were considered as good candidates to mitigate the extensive fruit drop associated with HLB.
+Trees affected by huanglongbing (HLB) often suffer from extensive preharvest fruit drop.
+Considering the ability of PGRs such as 2, 4-D and GA to reduce preharvest fruit drop, PGRs were considered good candidates to mitigate the extensive fruit drop associated with HLB.
 However, results from field trials with HLB-affected trees suggest that single applications of 2, 4-D and GA are not effective in reducing fruit drop.
+Nonetheless, recent findings suggest that 2, 4D along with GA (a combination application) can reduce fruit drop significantly in HLB-affected sweet oranges when applied in the October–December period.

-If excessive flowering, prolonged flowering, or off-season flowering is identified as a problem in HLB-affected trees, GA applications in the fall (September–January) can be made at 10–20 g a.i., 100–120 gallons per acre without negatively affecting yield.
+If excessive flowering, prolonged flowering, or off-season flowering is identified as a problem in HLB-affected trees, GA applications in the fall (September–January) can be made at 10–20 grams a.i., 100–120 gal per acre without negatively affecting yield.
 Fall GA applications reduce flowering in the following season.
 However, GA can also cause delay in color break of the existing crop; therefore, for early-season varieties of sweet orange, mandarins, and grapefruit, applying GA after the fruit is harvested would be ideal.
-GA applications in 'Valencia' during fall may improve fruit size of the existing crop as well as next season's crop due to reduced flowering.
+GA applications in ‘Valencia’ during fall may improve fruit size of the existing crop as well as next season’s crop due to reduced flowering.
 Do not apply GA later than January, because late applications can suppress flowering significantly, resulting in low yields.

+Table 1.
 Major plant growth regulator classes, associated function(s), and practical uses in agriculture.

+Table 2.
 Plant growth regulator sprays—Florida citrus.
 CAUTION: Growth regulators may cause serious problems if misused.
 Excessive rates, improper timing, and fluctuating environmental conditions can result in phytotoxicity, crop loss, or erratic results.
 Under certain environmental conditions, 2, 4-D may drift onto susceptible crops in surrounding areas.
 Observe wind speed restrictions and follow all label directions and precautions.